pgruetter/sdl-docs/docs/getting-started/joining-departures-and-arrivals.md

 This is because it is now only a temporary result within an action.
 This is a key difference between chaining actions and chaining transformations within the same action: you don't have intermediary results.
-Another difference is that you cannot run an individual transformation alone.
-You can only run entire actions.
+Another difference is that you cannot run an individual transformation alone, you can only run entire actions.

 ## Try it out

 [This](application-compute-part1-dep-arr.conf) is how your config should look like by now.

-When running the example, you should see a CSV with departure and arrival airport names and coordinates.
+When running the example, you should see a CSV file with departure and arrival airport names and coordinates.

 Great!
 Now we have all the data we need in one place.
-All that is left to do is to compute the distance between departure and arrival coordinates.
-Let's do that in the final step of this part.
+Only thing left to do is to compute the distance between departure and arrival coordinates.
+Let's do that in the final step of part 1.